top of page

 Parents/Guardians remain responsible for the physical safety of their teen throughout the event.

 Consent for Minors.
-I am the legal custodial parent or legal guardian of the registered minor, and I hereby authorize and permit my teen to participate in the HSC Virtual Conference and in all activities, events, and programs that are part of or are associated with the conference.
+I am the legal custodial parent or legal guardian of the registered minor, and I hereby authorize and permit my teen to participate in the HSC virtual event and in all activities, events, and programs that are part of or are associated with the conference.
 I have read, understand, and agree to all of the above participation agreements and waivers.

-I understand that if my youth does not participate safely, breaks the above policies, or breaks the agreement in ways that create an unsafe space they may be removed from the Virtual conference.
+I understand that if my youth does not participate safely, breaks the above policies, or breaks the agreement in ways that create an unsafe space they may be removed from the virtual event.

 Parental Waiver for virtual events